dumberjs/dumberjs.github.io/resources.md

 `dumber` transforms `.js` files into AMD modules.

-`dumber` understand JavasScript code in either CommonJS, ESM (esnext), AMD, or UMD format.
+`dumber` understands JavasScript code in either CommonJS, ESM (esnext), AMD, or UMD format.

 `dumber` is very dumb, it doesn't understand `.ts` (TypeScript) or `.coffee` (CoffeeScript) files.
 You need to use gulp-typescript or gulp-coffee to transpile those files into `.js` vinyl files before sending to `dumber`.

-> Not required by `dumber`, but we recommend TypeScript users to turn on `esModuleInterop` to avoid possible headaches. https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html#support-for-import-d-from-cjs-from-commonjs-modules-with---esmoduleinterop
+Not required by `dumber`, but we recommend TypeScript users to turn on `esModuleInterop` to avoid possible headaches. https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html#support-for-import-d-from-cjs-from-commonjs-modules-with---esmoduleinterop

 ## 2. wasm files

 `dumber` wraps `.wasm` files into AMD modules.
 You can just use `import foo from './foo.wasm';` in your code.

-> wasm is bundled in JavaScript bundle file under base64 encoding.
+wasm is bundled in JavaScript bundle file under base64 encoding.

 ## 3. json files